County of Maui v. Hawaii Wildlife Fund

 County of Maui v.
-Hawaii Wildlife Fund, No. 18-260, 590 U.S. ___ (2020), was a United States Supreme Court case involving pollution discharges under the Clean Water Act (CWA).
+Hawaii Wildlife Fund, 590 U.S. 165 (2020), was a United States Supreme Court case involving pollution discharges under the Clean Water Act (CWA).
 The case asked whether the Clean Water Act requires a permit when pollutants that originate from a non-point source can be traced to reach navigable waters through mechanisms such as groundwater transport.
 In a 6–3 decision, the Court ruled that such non-point discharges require a permit when they are the "functional equivalent of a direct discharge", a new test defined by the ruling.
 The decision vacated the ruling of the United States Court of Appeals for the Ninth Circuit, and remanded the case with instructions to apply the new standard to the lower courts with cooperation of the Environmental Protection Agency (EPA).

 Background

 The Clean Water Act (CWA), enacted in 1972 as the Federal Water Pollution Control Act Amendments of 1972, regulates water pollution into "waters of the United States."
 One of its provisions involves the regulation of pollutants from point sources (such as the drainage from an industrial plant) into surface waters.
 Operators of any point source are required to obtain a permit through the National Pollutant Discharge Elimination System (NPDES) that limits what pollutants may be emitted by the point source, necessary treatment steps to take to limit those pollutants, and other considerations.

 It is unclear whether the Act covers discharges into waters of the U.S. through groundwater.
 A plain reading of the statute indicates that it does, "The term "discharge of a pollutant" and the term "discharge of pollutants" each means (A) any addition of any pollutant to navigable waters from any point source, (B) any addition of any pollutant to the waters of the contiguous zone or the ocean from any point source other than a vessel or other floating craft."
 Whether the CWA covers fairly traceable discharges through groundwater into navigable waters of the U.S. was the fundamental question of the Maui v.
 Hawaii Wildlife Fund appeal before the United States Supreme Court.

 The Safe Drinking Water Act (SDWA) directly regulates discharges into groundwater aquifers, such as through injection wells, and additional regulations set by each state.
 The EPA still regulates the type of wastewater that can be injected through the Underground Injection Control (UIC) Program, but broadly, the UIC Program allows much higher levels of pollutants to be injected compared to the NPDES, due to the natural filtration action that occurs in groundwater aquifers.
 Of particular interest to the case are Class V UIC wells—wells used to dispose of non-hazardous water waste into underground aquifers.
 Typically these will include stormwater drainage or agricultural runoff.
 The EPA estimates there are 650,000 such Class V wells in place across the United States.